jerzydziewierz/cfabric/README.md

 ## Advantages of the pub-sub communication pattern

+The pub-sub pattern is an ultimate expression of the "prefer composition over inheritance" adage.

 As compared to traditional function calling, event-driven programming, callback driven, worker pool driven, or other communication patterns, the pub-sub pattern has several advantages:

 * Loose coupling between components, and very clear separation of concerns